mwotton/mwotton.github.io/_posts/2019-06-29-tractable-concurrency-bug-reproduction-with-property-tests.md

 which gives us

 ```
-3) simple tests property fails all of 5 attempts
+ 3) simple tests property fails all of 10 attempts
-       Falsifiable (after 39 tests and 2 shrinks):
+       Falsifiable (after 7 tests and 5 shrinks):
-         (Iterations 34,ConcurrencyLevel 15)
+         (ConcurrencyLevel 2,Iterations 45)
 ```

-So: now we know that we can fairly reliably reproduce the bug at that number of iterations and concurrency level.
-You can push this in lots of directions - for instance, maybe it's more important to limit the concurrency than the runtime, so you might fix the iterations to something high and see how low the concurrency level can go (at 100 iterations, I can provoke the bug at concurrency level 2!).

-The point of all this is that you can use your test suite as a way to explore the dynamic state space of your program and make it easy to find bugs.
-This is a very simple example, but I've used a similar technique to find database connection pooling bugs.
+# Conclusion

+What can we take away from this?

+1. This is a fairly efficient, low effort method for capturing nasty concurrency bugs.
+2. Shrinking is often neglected, but is very important for producing tractable test cases.
+3. Arbitrary instances should be as simple as possible, and encode no correctness requirements: the place for that is in the datatype, whether through smart constructors or something like [refined](https://hackage.haskell.org/package/refined).
+4. It is however totally ok to fiddle with the generator to guide search, rather than to avoid cases where you know it's going to break.
+5. Because QuickCheck will shrink your inputs in order, it's important to put the one you care about minimising most first in the tuple.

+and perhaps a meta-point:

+6. This test might be very short-lived.
+Once you actually find the bug, there's a good chance you can capture it in a much quicker unit test, and that might be how you want to prevent regressions.
+I used this technique recently to find a [bug](https://github.com/morphismtech/squeal/pull/139) in Squeal, and the test took a full minute to find the problem.
+This is more a way to explore the dynamic behaviour of your program than it is a permanent test.